zeek/zeek/doc/scripts/builtins.rst

     Called right before a container element expires.
 The function's first parameter is of the same type of the container and the second parameter the same type of the container's index.
-The return value is a :bro:type:`interval` indicating the amount of additional time to wait before expiring the container element at the given index (which will trigger another execution of this function).
+The return value is an :bro:type:`interval` indicating the amount of additional time to wait before expiring the container element at the given index (which will trigger another execution of this function).